Codex Holmiensis: Applicability today

 The Code was succeeded by Christian V's Danish Code of 1683 within the Kingdom of Denmark, however, due to the fractured nature of Schleswig and Holstein at the time, the Code continued to be used.
 After in the subsequent Schleswig Wars in the 19th century the area was taken over by Prussia, common law applied to Holstein while in Schleswig, the Code of Jutland prevailed.

-In 1900, the Bürgerliches Gesetzbuch replaced the Code in Schleswig, abeit with a number of exceptions for areas like dyke law, hunting law and leasehold law.
+In 1900, the Bürgerliches Gesetzbuch replaced the Code in Schleswig, albeit with a number of exceptions for areas like dyke law, hunting law, and leasehold law.
 The Code of Jutland has been cited in a water way case from 1990 as well as a beach property case from 2000.
 In both cases, a low German translation authorized by King Christian IV in 1592 was used.